 As an American living and raising daughters in Mexico, I use the influence of surrealism and magical realism in these semi-autobiographical works.
-I combine imagery of my daughters and myself with imagery of nature, birds and nests.
-The juxtaposition of these elements expresses my conflicted yearning for and fear of both wildness and domesticity, my conflicting desires for freedom and control.
+I combine photos of my daughters and myself with imagery of the nature, birds and nests that surround us.
+I juxtapose these elements to express the fragile and changing nature of raising teenagers in the midst of a pandemic.
+Psychologically, the works express a conflicted yearning for and fear of both wildness and domesticity, my conflicting desires for freedom and control.

 I began this series at a time of two conflated events: the loss of the house in which I raised my two daughters, and my trajectory toward empty nest as my children move into and through their teenage years.
 Birds symbolize the yearning for freedom, and the nest represents the fragility and temporal nature of home.

 Each work contains anywhere from 2 to 20+ images, which I have overlaid, altered, repeated, and blended together on the computer.
 I select images of both of my daughters and myself, and combine them with landscapes we have traveled, nests I have found near our home, and birds, some of which we have seen, others which my children found dying and which I scanned postmortem.
 The photographs I choose to use in each piece are not chronological: I combine photographs taken many years apart.